 If implant massage is advised, this involves moving the implant up, down, and side to side at least a few times a day to keep the pocket slightly larger than the implant.
 This usually starts a week or two after surgery and may continue for a couple of months.

-In breast augmentation revision cases, it is imperative to talk to your surgeon about postoperative instructions.
+In breast augmentation revision or breast reconstruction cases, it is imperative to talk to your surgeon about postoperative instructions.

 The bottom line is that if you are unsure what to do – ask your plastic surgeon.
 Being too aggressive moving implants around early after surgery can cause problems, and there is no clear evidence that implant massage works to help prevent capsular contracture in all situations.
 Every patient is unique, and an individualized approach is best.